hashkat/hashkat/docs/developers.md

 **Hashkat** is a simulation.
 Actions have a probability of occurring set by the user.
 At each increment in time, a random number is generated which determines which action is taken.

 In **#k@** all potential actions have rates.
-The actions are 'add' (to network), and for each agent 'tweet', 'retweet', 'follow', and 'unfollow'.
+The actions are 'add_agent' (to network), and for each agent 'tweet', 'retweet', 'follow', and 'unfollow'.
 A further network rate is the 'decay' rate, time after which tweets lose eligibility to be retweeted.

 **Hashkat** takes one action per time increment.
 Therefore, as the network gets larger, time gets compressed, i.e., if a network with one agent takes an action every hour, a network with 60 agents will take an action every minute, and a network with 3600 agents will take an action every second.
 This example shows time compression which is dependent on the number of agents.